giserh/PySlope/README.md

     ##EXTRA OPTIONS##
             These options does not affect the actual calcuations of the various FOS methods, instead they are more like preferences.

+    water_pore_pressure = 0
+            This option takes an only positive integer or 0 that defines the water_pore_pressure of your data.
+Leave the value at
+            0 to neglect water pore pressure in the calculations.

     vslices = 100
             This option takes an integer and wraps the different amount of slices calculated into bundles to display